 Programme Design/ Formulation

-The programme design was comprehensive and integrated, however proved too ambitious for the original project timeframe, and resulted in several extensions resulting in a project implementation period of double the planned time (8 years rather than the originally allotted 4 years).
+The programme design was comprehensive and integrated, however proved too ambitious for the original project timeframe, and resulted in several extensions resulting in a project implementation period of significantly exceeding the planned time (7.5 years rather than the originally allotted 5 years).
 The site selection and chosen interventions could have been optimized to enhance the resilience of communities and livelihoods, which was the stated objective of the project.
 A disproportionate portion of the programme budget was put towards technical interventions, without a robust consideration of operational, technical and political risks and the capacity of the Ministry of Environmental and Sustainable Development (the executing entity) to absorb the scale of funding received.
 Design and implementation flaws in the interventions proposed in the project document, as well as consideration of adaptation options, which were not viable under the project (such as community resettlement at Rivières des Galets), also led to very long delays in implementation.

 Programme Implementation

-Given that 90% of the delivery of the project occurred in the last two years of project implementation, after several project extensions, and that most measures under Component 1 (82% of project budget), were only completed in the last 6-9 months prior to project close, it is evident that there were significant shortcomings in project implementation.
+Given that 90% of the delivery of the project occurred in the last two years of project implementation, after two project extensions, and that most measures under Component 1 (82% of project budget), were only completed in the last 6-9 months prior to project close, it is evident that there were significant shortcomings in project implementation.
 Major bottlenecks included an underestimation of budget, associated challenges with procurement (particularly the national procurement guideline limitations and the availability of appropriate technical expertise), challenges in procurement of technical expertise, as well as weaknesses in decision-making processes leading to significant detours in implementation.
 The project would have benefitting from project management continuity and a performance-based contract for the project manager, as well as a Chief Technical Advisor (CTA) and a dedicated monitoring and evaluation officer, as well as greater oversight from UNDP at the country office and regional levels.

 Programme Results